 Equity (Stocks and Mutual Funds)

-The market can be volatile at times and lack of proper knowledge may also lead to losses.
+The market can be volatile at times and a lack of proper knowledge may also lead to losses.
 However, investors can exercise their rights by using options such as stop loss and can diversify their portfolios in various sectors to generate good average returns.
-In long term, equity is considered as one of the most profitable investment options if one chooses to invest wisely and with proper knowledge.
+In long term, equity is considered one of the most profitable investment options if one chooses to invest wisely and with proper knowledge.

 All you need is a Demat account and you are ready to go.